Molten Lava Chocolate Cake

 Step 1: Prepare the Ramekins

 Pro Tip: Don’t skimp on the butter and flour here.
-A thorough coating is your best friend—it’ll make unmolding the cakes so much easier, saving you from any dessert disasters!
+It’ll make unmolding the cakes so much easier, saving you from any dessert disasters!

 Step 2: Melt the Chocolate and Butter